Fly Architecture

 Installing a covering for a backyard fence is a great way to create additional privacy, shade, and comfort to an outdoor space.
 With the right materials, the installation process itself is straightforward and can be completed in a few hours.

-In this article, we will review the steps of installing a backyard fence covering, taking into consideration the different materials that can be used:
+In this article, we will analyze the steps of installing a backyard fence covering, taking into consideration the different materials that can be used:

 Installing a wooden covering